openscript/astro-theme-international/README.md

 ### Layouts

-- DefaultLayout: Simple layout with a header, main and footer.
+- DefaultLayout: Layout with a header, main and footer.

 ### Sections